itsmebipul00/ECOMMERCE/README.md

 ## Fully featured e-Commerce platform
-Customers could buy,rate or review the products listed on the website by Product Owners.
+Customers could search, buy, rate or review the products listed on the website by Product Owners.
 If a prodcut is bought they could also manage and check the delivery status.
-Moreover, the product owners can manage the customers, products and orders through the Admin section.</br>
+Moreover, the product owners can manage the customers, products and orders through the Admin section.
+Orders, Users and Products are paginated and the checkout process is integrated with PayPal.</br>

 ### Features:
 Product Search, Pagination, Carousel, Reviews and Ratings</br>